 Up to six project teams will receive 10 minutes to deliver a two minute teaser and a three minute pitch, plus 5 minutes to answer questions from the panel.

 “SINGLE DOCUMENTARIES ALLOW US TO SHOWCASE DIVERSITY AND TACKLE ISSUES CHALLENGING OUR SOCIETY IN INNOVATIVE AND INSPIRING WAYS, THROUGH OFTEN UNTOLD STORIES AND FROM A VARIETY OF VOICES WITH REFLECT CONTEMPORARY AUSTRALIA.
 IT’S BEEN A CHALLENGING YEAR FOR SO MANY AUSTRALIANS AND WE’RE LOOKING FORWARD TO SEEING THE CREATIVITY AND QUALITY OF OUR LOCAL SECTOR COME THROUGH IN THIS YEAR’S [AUSTRALIA UNCOVERED] SUBMISSIONS.”

 Image credit: Photo by Phil Hillyard/Newspix.
 Strong Female Lead (Northern Pictures).

 Funding for the Australia Uncovered strand is only available to production companies with relevant experience in long form documentary storytelling.

-The creative team responsible for the project must include one producer, director or writer who has at least two eligible TV credits in their respective role.
+The creative team responsible for the project must include one producer, director or writer, who has at least two eligible TV credits in their respective role.

 Australia Uncovered projects commissioned by SBS may also be eligible for state and federal screen agency funding.
 Producers need to apply for this funding directly with the relevant agency.

-Further information is available at www.sbs.com.au/commissionedcontent
+Further information is available on the SBS website.

 Proposals must include the following:

-- 2-5 minute teaser character reel or proof of concept reel.
+- 2-5 minute teaser, character reel, or proof of concept reel.